SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    Tracking bug is <rdar://problem/35301593>

-To include the trailing closures in the arguments, the compiler examines the function's parameters from left to right, according to the following rules.
+To include the trailing closures in the arguments, the compiler examines the function's parameters from left to right as follows:

-The first parameter that isn't skipped is considered a match, the trailing closure is passed as the corresponding argument, and scanning continues with the next closure.
+#.
+If the trailing closure has a label
-For a trailing closure that has a label, a parameter whose argument label is different than the closure's label is skipped.
+   and the parameter's argument has a different label, that parameter is skipped.

+#.
+If the trailing closure has a label
+   and the parameter's argument doesn't have a label, that parameter is skipped.

+#.
+If the trailing closure doesn't have a label,
+   the parameter isn't an in-out parameter, and the parameter doesn't structurally resemble a function type that parameter is skipped.
-For the first trailing closure or a parameter that doesn't have an argument label, a parameter is skipped unless it is one of the following:
+   A parameter :newTerm:`structurally resembles` a function type if the parameter is one of the following:

-..
-SE-0286 calls these types that structurally resemble a function type.
-   We can introduce that term in the future if it's needed for other discussion.

    - A parameter whose type is a function type, like ``(Bool) -> Int``
    - An autoclosure parameter
      whose wrapped expression's type is a function type, like ``@autoclosure () -> ((Bool) -> Int)``
    - A variadic parameter
      whose array element type is a function type, like ``((Bool) -> Int)...``
    - A parameter whose type is wrapped in one or more layers of optional, like ``Optional<(Bool) -> Int>``
    - A parameter whose type combines these allowed types, like ``(Optional<(Bool) -> Int>)...``

-  ..
-FIXME In the above "wrapped" cases,
-     the closure is lifted to the appropriate type as part of the function call -- as shown by the function bodies in the hidden assertion below.

-..
-No final period after the list items above because it would be hard to tell when it is or isn't part of the type.

-In addition, in-out parameters are always skipped.
+#.
+The first parameter that isn't skipped is considered a match,
+   and the trailing closure is passed as the corresponding argument.
+   Scanning continues at step 1
+   with the next trailing closure and the next parameter.

+#.
+At the end of the matching process,
+   it's an error if there are any unmatched trailing closures.

+When a trailing closure is matched to a parameter whose type structurally resembles a function type, but isn't a function, the closure is wrapped as needed.
+For example, if the parameter's type is an optional type, the closure is wrapped in ``Optional`` automatically.

 .. assertion:: when-can-you-use-trailing-closure

+   // These tests match the example types given above
+   // when describing what "structucally resembles" a function type.
+   ---
    >> func f1(x: Int, y: (Bool)->Int) { print(x + y(true)) }
    >> f1(x: 10) { $0 ?
 1 : 100 }
    << 11